-The Office of Office of Community Expectations (OCE) (formerly Student Judicial Affairs and Community Standards (SJACS)) is responsible for responding to complaints from the university community related to violations of the university's Living Our Unifying Values: The USC Student Handbook.
+The Office of Community Expectations (OCE) is responsible for responding to complaints from the university community related to violations of the university's Living Our Unifying Values: The USC Student Handbook.

 Following the investigation of a complaint, OCE conducts an Administrative Review of the complaint with the student and may dismiss the case against the student or make findings against the student.
 If the student denies the allegations, OCE completes a Summary Administrative Review and renders findings of fact and policy as appropriate.